KalawelaLo/GameDevWebGL/README.md

     $   npm install http-server -g
 ```
 Then you just navigate to you directory and run it.
+You could even use _nodemon_ to actively reload the page when there are changes.

 ```
     $   cd /theDirctory
     $   http-server
 ```
 When you are done just Ctrl-C

 ------------------------------------------
 If you have python installed, you can run
 ```